cattleherd/Mercor_Interview_Questions/README.md

 #### A\* (A-Star) Search Algorithm

 *   **What it is:** A "smarter" version of Dijkstra's.
-It adds a **heuristic**—an educated guess—to prioritize paths that are heading in the right direction.
-*   **How it works:** In addition to the actual cost from the start (like Dijkstra), it also estimates the cost to get from the current vertex *to the destination*.
-It prioritizes vertices with the lowest `(cost from start) + (estimated cost to end)`.
+Dijkstra's algo is like an expanding circle of fire.
+It explores in all directions equally, focusing only on the path that is currently the shortest from the start.
+It has no concept of whether it's moving towards your destination or away from it.
+If the shortest next step is in the wrong direction, Dijkstra's will take it.

+  **How it works:**

+- The priority to assign the next node to visit is `f(n) = g(n) + h(n)` where g(n) is the cost of the path, and h(n) is the heuristic or educated guess on the distance to the goal.

+- A heuristic is admissible if it never overestimates the actual cost.
+It must always guess a cost that is less than or equal to the real cost.
+- The `Euclidean distance` (the straight-line "as the crow flies" distance) is a perfect heuristic.
+You can never get from A to B faster than flying in a straight line, so it never overestimates the cost.

 *   **Use Case:** Video game pathfinding for characters.
 Why explore a path going away from the target when you can make an educated guess about the right direction?

+- so A* is exactly like djikstra except for the priority queue it adds the heuristic

 ---

 ### ✅ 3.
 Algorithms & Complexity